sarahdactyl71/django_api/README.md

 3. api_post path: `http://localhost:8000/contact_api/api_post` This endpoint requires a body to be sent in with request.
 4. api_edit path: `http://localhost:8000/contact_api/api_edit` This endpoint requires a body to be sent in with request.
 5. api_delete path: `http://localhost:8000/contact_api/api_delete` This endpoint requires a body to be sent in with request.
 6. api_list path: `http://localhost:8000/contact_api/api_list` This endpoint requires a body to be sent in with request.
+This endpoint will search contacts by email.

 To access some of the endpoints you must be a logged in, authenticated user.